Tim Bentinck

-Timothy Charles Robert Noel Bentinck, 12th Earl of Portland, Count Bentinck (born 1 June 1953), commonly known as Tim Bentinck, is an Australian-born British actor and writer, known for his long-running role as David Archer in the BBC Radio 4 series The Archers.
+Timothy Charles Robert Noel Bentinck, 12th Earl of Portland, Count Bentinck (born 1 June 1953), is an Australian-born British actor, writer, and peer, known for his long-running role as David Archer in the BBC Radio 4 series The Archers.

 As the Earl of Portland, Bentinck was a member of the House of Lords from 1997 to 1999.
-He is also Count Bentinck in the peerage of the Holy Roman Empire.
+He is also the Count Bentinck in the peerage of the Holy Roman Empire.

 Early life

-The son of the non-conformist intellectual Henry Bentinck, Portland was born on a sheep station in Barton, Tasmania, Australia, but moved with his family to Berkhamsted in England at the age of two.
+The son of the non-conformist intellectual Henry Bentinck, Bentinck was born on a sheep station in Barton, Tasmania, Australia, but moved with his family to Berkhamsted in England at the age of two.
 He was educated at a prep school, then Harrow School, and finally at the University of East Anglia, where he spent much of his time on productions of its drama society, before receiving a BA degree in the History of Art.
 After graduation, he trained in acting at the Bristol Old Vic Theatre School.